5 Tips for Fridge Maintenance

 - Deodorize: This is one of our simplest tips.
 Simply purchase a deodorizer that is specific to fridges, and follow the directions as listed.
 That’s it!

-- Cleaning the interior: Gently wiping down the shelves and walls of your fridge once a week can strike you as a little much.
+- Cleaning the interior: Gently wiping down the shelves and walls of your fridge once a week can strike you like a little much.
 However, it really only takes a few minutes, and it removes the stains and crumbs that have built up in those areas.
 Doing it once a week means you’ll never need to devote more than a handful of moments to the task.

 - Cleaning/replacing the gasket: Gaskets on fridges refer to the rubber seal that will outline your fridge door and freezer door.
 We rarely think about it, but those seals are responsible for making sure warm air is properly sealed out.
 A universal cleaner can be used sporadically to keep the gasket clean, which goes a long way towards ensuring its lifespan.
 However, these gaskets do eventually need to be replaced.
 Make sure to do this quickly, as your fridge wastes so much energy working without one.